unicode-org/message-format-wg/spec/syntax.md

 All code points are preserved.

-Two literals are considered equal if the consist of the same sequence of Unicode code points.
+Two _literals_ are considered equal if they consist of the same sequence of Unicode code points.

 > [!IMPORTANT]